 The year was 1998.
 There was a very small flow of visitors coming to Costa Rica, about 100,000 according to the official numbers.
 A decade later, that number has increased up to 2 million tourists per year.
 This $1.9 billion industry is mainly based on Eco-tourism and has been driven by the green buzzword.

 Added by Danny Solano Alvarez on September 26, 2012 at 10:26am —

 In a previous post, New Media Travel asked “Why Is Hotel Content So Boring?”
 Continue

 The point was that hotels, airlines, and often the entire travel industry, are inclined to present images of the perfect family: a leggy blonde mother, two gorgeous light-haired kids and a…

 Added by Kaleel Sakakeeny on September 25, 2012 at 1:30pm —

 Preparing the first chapter of our new e-book, Golden State Eating, we did much first hand research.
 It's a tough job...I know...hitting bars from Sacramento to San Diego, searching for the perfect margarita, but someone's got to do it.

 Along the way, we've had some pretty unspectacular versions.
-I swear, the… Continue
+I swear, the one we had at a nationally famous rib joint had to have been… Continue

 Added by Darryl Musick on September 25, 2012 at 8:31am —